Kitami: Meiji era

-Taishō Era
+Taishō era

-Taishō is a period dating from 30 July 1912 to 25 December 1926, coinciding with the reign of the Emperor Taishō.
+The Taishō era is a period dating from 30 July 1912 to 25 December 1926, coinciding with the reign of the Emperor Taishō.
 During this Era, the emperor wasn't capable of using his power due to cerebral meningitis contracted in his childhood.
 Because of his personal limitations, the imperial government was led informally by an oligarchy of notables called Genrō (元老).
 Thanks to this power vacuum, Japan developed a political system that allowed a liberal government, with the creation of political parties and a major role of the National Diet.